taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 date:   2017-09-15 12:00:00
 tags:   clojure lisp
 ---
 A lot has changed since my last post nearly a year ago.
 I want to write about my experience coming from a ML-family language to a Lisp.
-It's not going to be very informative as a tutorial; it's mostly scattershot notes and things I've found interesting along the way.
+It's not very informative as a tutorial; it's mostly scattershot notes and things I've found interesting along the way.

-> _Updated 2018-02-11: Added notes on metadata, pre-/post-conditions, and refactoring._
+> _Updated 2018-10-04: Some corrections from feedback.
+2018-02-11: Added notes on metadata, pre-/post-conditions, and refactoring._

 ## Background

-My very first exposure to functional programming was through a book called [The Little Schemer](https://mitpress.mit.edu/books/little-schemer): a fairly thin, flourescent, mind-melting paperback that I'm not quite sure how I came upon.
-I'd been programming for ten years but it was like my inner programmer was reincarnated.
+My first exposure to functional programming was through a book called [The Little Schemer](https://mitpress.mit.edu/books/little-schemer): a fairly thin, flourescent, mind-melting paperback that I'm not quite sure how I came upon.
+I'd been programming for ten years but reading it was like reincarnating my inner programmer.

 I was working mostly with .NET at the time so F# was a natural choice for functional exploration, even though it wasn't a Lisp.
 After a few years of F# I found myself back in Lispland.